elauzel/ToyCommander/README.md

 6)	implement death and respawn mechanics for each level

 7)  continue working on network code

+8)  create Photon lobby